pajicadvance/mapstitch/README.md

 ## Atlas

 The inventory doesn't have much space for maps, but the brand-new Atlas item does!
 Create an atlas by combining a filled map and a book.
-The atlas can then be used like a bundle to store empty maps and filled maps matching the scale of the filled map used to create the atlas.
+The atlas can then be used like a bundle to store empty maps and filled maps matching the scale of the filled map used to create the atlas (up to 16384 items in total).

 Maps from the atlas will be used to create the world map, and the atlas will automatically turn empty maps inside it into filled maps as you enter unmapped areas.